An online writing course spread out over four weeks. Registration for November batches is now open.

 In addition to this, there will also be interactive writing exercises throughout the course.
 We will also have a Whatsapp Group, in which links will be posted while the course is on to pieces worth reading and additional resources.

 Details follow about the four webinars.
-Below that, you will find the dates and times for future batches, and instructions of how to sign up.
+Below that, you will find the dates and times for the November batches, and instructions of how to sign up.

 Webinar 1: The Importance of Clear Writing